Pest Control Brisbane Treatments and Services

 This is a pest that we could talk about for a very long time, but here I’ll brush over the basics about termites.
 One thing I can’t stress enough; is to use a Professional to deal with termites in the home.

-Termites are an insect that belongs to (Order Isoptera) some people call them white ants.
+These little creatures are an insect that belongs to (Order Isoptera) some people call them white ants.
 And as I’ve explained in many other blogs about termites (they are not Ants).

 Termites live in colonies and are a pale brown to white colour, the workers and soldiers are blind sexless and don’t have wings.